 The Official Rating that horse is awarded allows the Handicapper to distinguish between each horses’ ability.

 For example, a horse rated 100 is better than a horse rated 95.
-If these two were to race each other in non-handicap the 100 rated horses could win.
-However, if these two horses were to race against each other in a handicap race .the horse rated 100 would carry more weight in its saddle than the horse rated 95; this would make the race between them closer.
+If these two were to face each other in non-handicap the 100 rated horses could win.
+However, if these two horses were to race against each other in a handicap race, the horse rated 100 would carry more weight in its saddle than the horse rated 95; this would make the race between them closer.

 How Are Weights Calculated for a Handicap Race?